-- The sound is as good as you can get it in the mix so you thought it might be ready for Audio Mastering, but after trying our Free Mastering Sample it became clear that there were a few minor mix issues that need to be addressed that you don't feel you can adequately take care of yourself or you would simply like to have a different set of ears handle, just to be on the safe side.
+- The sound is as good as you can get it in the mix so you thought it might be ready for Audio Mastering, but after hearing your Mastering Sample it became clear that there were a few minor mix issues that need to be addressed that you don't think you can adequately take care of yourself or you would like to have a different set of ears handle, just to be on the safe side.

-3. If your tracks have been mixed and your project now fits any of the following criteria, you may want to utilize our Vocal and Instrumental Separation Mastering service to help finalize the sound.
+3. If your tracks have been mixed and your project now fits any of these situations, you may want to utilize our Vocal and Instrumental Separation Mastering services to help finalize the sound.